PingAuthorize

 true

 When an authentication token expires, the Policy Editor performs a silent renewal, triggering a background process to retrieve a new token from the OIDC provider.
-For this process to work, you must configure your OIDC provider to issue refresh token in the following manner:
+For this process to work, you must configure your OIDC provider to issue as follows:

 • Issue an id_token as part of the refresh grant.

 • Re-roll the refresh token after each use.
-The Policy Editor will not use refresh tokens more than once.
+The Policy Editor won’t use refresh tokens more than once.

 Because these constraints apply to silent renewal, a misconfiguration of the previous items will still allow you to sign on.
 After your token expires, though, the application will eject you from your session and redirect you to the sign-on screen.
 This could cause you to lose unsaved changes in the Policy Editor.